 So the past two days have been a living hell.
 He hates being put on his back and stomach and will only sleep for twenty minutes at a time when I position him like that.

-Additionally, he hasn't been sleeping because he's always hungry since I have to wait two hours to feed him.
-We've been miserable and decided to only swaddle in the night because we'd rather wake up once every five hours to re-swaddle/feed instead of every twenty minutes to try and soothe him without a swaddle.
+He hasn't been sleeping because he's always hungry since I have to wait two hours to feed him.
+We've been miserable and decided to swaddle only in the night because we'd rather wake up once every five hours to re-swaddle/feed instead of every twenty minutes to try to soothe him without a swaddle.

 We've given up on him sleeping on his back or stomach during the night because the same thing happens, waking up every twenty minutes.